Aortic valve surgery made safer and faster

 Not only did this model give the surgeon critical information and reassurance of his surgical plan, but it was also used to support a more targeted approach to selecting the equipment required for the procedure.
 This patient-specific model enabled the physician to see the coronary arteries in greater detail than 2D alone, which allowed him to plan the valve that he was going to implant ahead of time and ensure that it was indeed the safest route to proceed.

 By pre-selecting equipment the surgical team was able to save valuable time and money in the operating theatre.
-Crucially, this led to reduced intraoperative risk for the patient as he spent 20 minutes less on the operating table and under anaesthetic than if the surgeon had not used the 3D model in planning this complex aortic valve surgery – enabling this patient to recover quicker and with less risk of infection.
+Crucially, this led to reduced intraoperative risk for the patient as he spent 20 minutes less on the operating table and under anaesthetics than if the surgeon had not used the 3D model in planning this complex aortic valve surgery - enabling this patient to recover quicker and with less risk of infection.